 All fellows, whether from U.S. or international residency programs, receive the same fellowship experience with the same responsibilities.

-Dr. Megan Collins is an Assistant Professor of Ophthalmology and an Associate Faculty member at the Johns Hopkins Berman Institute of Bioethics.
+Dr. Megan Collins is the endowed Allan and Claire Jensen Professor of Ophthalmology, Associate Professor of Ophthalmology and an Associate Faculty member at the Johns Hopkins Berman Institute of Bioethics.
 She provides comprehensive care to pediatric patients and performs surgery for adult and pediatric strabismus.
 Dr. Collins also sees patients with vascular anomalies and craniofacial malformations.
 In addition to her clinical practice, she directs the Wilmer pediatric ophthalmology fellowship program and is the course director of the residency ethics and professionalism curriculum.
 Her research interests include the doctor-patient relationship, public health ethics, and barriers in access to pediatric eye care.
 Dr. Collins is Co-Principal Investigator on Vision for Baltimore and Vision for Chicago, two public-private research partnerships to develop sustainable models of school-based vision care and to evaluate the impact of eyeglasses on academic performance.
 Dr. Collins also founded and co-directs the Johns Hopkins Consortium for School-Based Health Solutions.

 Dr. David Guyton is the Zanvyl Krieger Professor of Pediatric Ophthalmology.
 His primary interests are in complicated strabismus, ophthalmic optics and ophthalmic instrumentation (currently vision screening devices).
 Time spent with Dr. Guyton will be mostly in strabismus, with a mix of pediatric and adult cases.
 Adult strabismus cases, comprising approximately 75% of Dr. Guyton’s practice, provide the fellow a unique opportunity to become familiar with more advanced diagnostic and treatment modalities in strabismus.
 Adult strabismus is more surgically focused than pediatric strabismus because of less long-term follow-up needed.
 Exposure to adult strabismus cases allows the fellow to become comfortable and familiar with surgical techniques needed for re-operations, as well as crucial diagnostic techniques.
 More subtle problems that are not always easily appreciated in children, such as those of torsional and vertical strabismus, are magnified in adults, and mastery of management techniques in such situations allows for optimal treatment to be applied to all age groups.